davidnir1/Nand2TetrisCourseProjects/README.md

 # Nand2TetrisCourseProjects
-This is a repository which will hold the projects from the second part of the course, and the chip implementations from the first part.
+This is a repository which holds projects from the Nand2Tetris course.
-This repository holds projects 6-12 (the first 5 projects belong to the first part of the course).
 In the first part of the course we built the HACK computer platform - a 16 bit computer, from the first NAND gates all the way up to the actual CPU, RAM, etc.